SnehaM-0305/NoteWell/README.md

 - Python 3.10+
 - A free Groq API key from [console.groq.com](https://console.groq.com)
+- **`ffmpeg` on your system PATH.** Not installed via pip — it's a system binary, needed for trimming audio when you request a custom time range. `winget install ffmpeg` (Windows), `brew install ffmpeg` (macOS), or `apt-get install ffmpeg` (Linux).
+After installing, open a **new** terminal before running the server — an already-open shell keeps the old `PATH` cached and won't see the newly installed binary.
 - ~1 GB free disk space for model downloads (one-time, cached afterwards)

 ### Setup